Speak with an admissions advisor. 562-475-4604

 Our practitioner faculty bring timely experience to the classroom every day, supplementing their lectures with practical advice.
 Discover real-world insights from faculty who currently practice, and who are deeply connected to the field beyond a theoretical and academic perspective.
 At the intersection of two worlds, our practitioner faculty help guide your first steps into the world of practice, paving the way for a more gentle and gradual transition from student to professional.

 Healthcare that improves outcomes and lowers costs takes a team effort.
-A first-of-its-kind program, SCU’s Master of Science: Physician Assistant program is the first to offer PA students the opportunity to learn alongside other healthcare disciplines.
+A first-of-its-kind program, SCU’s Master of Science: Physician Assistant Program is the first to offer PA students the opportunity to learn alongside other healthcare disciplines.
 You will be introduced to a variety of philosophies, practices, and treatment options for integrative, whole-person healthcare.

 Cadaver-based anatomy is a classic teaching method that offers invaluable lessons and insight into the shape, feel, and function of the body.
 During this unique experience for future Physician Assistants, students express reverence and awe as they approach the body to make their first cut in real tissues and structures.
 The cadaver lab offers unparalleled insight into anatomical variation, structure, and function to help you become an outstanding provider.